olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 There are no good lexer/parser libs to PHP that are actively maintained, sadly.

-To be able to sell the solution to colleagues, the base system would have to be really simple.

-The end result DSL should be able to blend, seamlessly:
+The DSL should be able to seamlessly blend:

 * Structured data for HTML, CSS, SQL
 * Logic in SQL, PHP and possibly JavaScript

-Use-case:

-* An article report
+Use-case: An article report

 * Includes calculation of margin of profit for each article
 * Includes totals
 * Includes extra options added by JavaScript for this report only

-## Trying out the DSL
+## Trying out the DSL design

 An outline of how the different alternatives would look like: